jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 Subject to section 139, the Registrar must promptly comply with a direction given by the Board.

 ### 139 Registrar may refuse to act if fine or costs outstanding, or fee not paid
-(1) If a person has not paid a fine imposed on him or her under this Act, or any costs or expenses payable by him or her by an order under this Act, the Registrar may refuse to—
+(1) If a person has not paid a fine imposed on the person under this Act, or any costs or expenses payable by the person by an order under this Act, the Registrar may refuse to—
   (a) issue a certificate of registration to the person:
   (b) refer to the Board an application for registration made by the person:
   (c) renew the person's registration: